 During the COVID-19 pandemic, Health and Care Research Wales funded a Wales COVID-19 Evidence Centre (WCEC) to undertake rapid but rigorous evidence syntheses and rapid primary research to support the decision-making needs of Welsh Government and other stakeholders that were not being addressed by the broader UK and international research effort.
-WCEC quickly developed a broad network of collaborators and stakeholders to support the identification of questions requiring urgent answers and worked with the Welsh Government's Technical Advisory Cell (TAC) to refine and prioritise those needs.
+WCEC quickly developed a broad network of collaborators and stakeholders including existing expertise in evidence review and synthesis such as Health Technology Wales and Public Health Wales to support the identification of questions requiring urgent answers and worked with the Welsh Government's Technical Advisory Cell (TAC) to refine and prioritise those needs.